-Recruiting, training, and retaining staff has been an ongoing challenge for the tourism industry of Northern Canada.
-The COVID-19 pandemic has magnified this issue, as many workers left the industry due to lack of employment prospects and chose not to return to the sector as they found stable employment in other industries.
+Recruiting, training, and retaining staff has been an ongoing challenge for the tourism industry in Northern Canada.
+The pandemic has magnified this issue, as many workers left the industry due to lack of employment prospects and chose not to return to the sector as they found stable employment in other industries.
+Extreme weather events have added to this instability in the industry that has pushed workers to look elsewhere.
 This diminished workforce will be a major challenge for the sector's recovery across all hierarchy levels.